aRI0U/QDownload-examples/README.md

-# QDownload: File downloader for QT applications
+# QDownload: File downloader for Qt applications

 This project provides an implementation of a so-called **QDownloader**, which enables to download data from remote servers.